infinyon/node-bindgen/README.md

 # N-API

-This crates uses Node N-API.
+This crates utilizes Node N-API.

 # Build

-To build nodejs module, first install nj-cli.
+Use nj-cli to generate native module.
+First install:

 ```
 cargo install nj-cli
 ```

-To generate nodejs module:
+Build command to generate module directory.

 ```
 nj-cli build
 ```

-This will generate 'dylib' in the current directory.
+This will generates ".dylib" folder.

 # More examples

 ##  Callback

-Javascript callback can be easily called:
+Use rust closure to invoke JS callback

 ```rust
 #[node_bindgen]